Dimensional reduction for sampled priors and application to photometric redshift distributions

 \section{Summary}

-We present a linear dimensionality reduction technique that has the aim of making it feasible to produce continuous density estimators for nuisance parameters that are known only from a set of samples in a high-dimensional space $\vecn.$ This is essentially a principle components analysis that is adjusted to separate contributions to the detectable consequences of $\vecn$ rather than contributions to the Euclidean norm of $\vecn.$ This method enables a rigorous marginalization over the distribution of $\vecn$ even for non-Gaussian distributions, as long as the derivatives of the log-likelihood of the data with respect to $\vecn$ are nearly constant over the posterior domain.
-Indeed the effect of the nuisance parameters on the inference will be correctly calculated even if these derivatives vary across the posterior domain, as long as the statistically relevant values of $\vecn$ do not deviate significantly from the linear subspace defined by our compression.
+We present a linear dimensionality reduction technique that has the aim of making it feasible to produce continuous density estimators for nuisance parameters that have no evaluable prior, and are characterized only from a set of samples in a high-dimensional space $\vecn.$ This is essentially a principle components analysis that is adjusted to separate contributions to the detectable consequences of $\vecn$ rather than contributions to the Euclidean norm of $\vecn.$ This method enables a rigorous marginalization over the distribution of $\vecn$ even for non-Gaussian distributions, as long as the derivatives of the log-likelihood of the data with respect to $\vecn$ are nearly constant over the posterior domain.
+The compression method is also robust to any nonlinearities in the model and non-Gaussian likelihoods that lie \emph{within} the subspace of $\vecn$ defined by the compression, as long as $\vecn$ components normal to this subspace do not have detectable effects on the data model.